tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/tcpdump.md

     Before using `tcpdump `to capture packages, the following preparations need to be completed:

     - Prepare storage directories: Make sure there are available directories on the device for storing capture files, depending on the storage method of the device.
-    - Mount the host directory (for OpenVela SIM environment): The host directory can be mounted on the device for easy storage of capture files.
+    - Mount the host directory (for openvela SIM environment): The host directory can be mounted on the device for easy storage of capture files.

         ```Bash
         # Take the SIM as an example, mount the directory on the host to /data1